webrecorder/browsertrix/frontend/docs/docs/user-guide/concepts.md

 ## URL

 A URL is the text entered into an Internet browser’s address bar to access a document, such as a web page.
-A URL can also be referred to as a web address, or [a link](#link) when used in the context of a URL that leads to a connected webpage.
+A URL can also be referred to as a web address, or a “link” when used in the context of a URL that leads to a connected webpage.

 ## Browser